-- Help students develop firm understanding of basic financial principles in the context of managing their own finances wisely.
-Students will develop understanding of various aspects of personal finance.
+- Help students develop a firm understanding of basic financial principles in the context of managing their own finances wisely.
+Students will develop an understanding of various aspects of personal finance.
 They will explore the way personal principles, values, and risk tolerance relate to many aspects of personal finance.
 They will engage in hands-on exercises related to their own finances and financial planning.
 Specific topics will include a math/financial primer, budgeting, measuring financial health, managing credit, identifying good and bad consumer and mortgage loans, understanding debt, choosing insurance products (all types), beginning investing, and others.

 - Help students gain sufficient familiarity with financial markets, banking, and investment concepts to make sense of market and financial news and related political and public policy discussions.
-Students will consider these matters, and their implications, with respect to their own financial well-being.
+Students will consider these matters and their implications with respect to their own financial well-being.

 - Help students consider and explore community-based and public policy efforts to help lower-income individuals and families build wealth through better financial decision-making and access to appropriate financial services and asset building opportunities.

 590.002 Urban Growth & Inequality in the American Landscape